elizabeth-pa/clock-constraints/README.md

 - All other dependencies are added during the installation process.

 # Code reuse
-If you reuse this code, please cite the following:
+If you use this code please cite the following:
 - 10.5281/zenodo.15175279
 - https://arxiv.org/abs/2504.07179